 In case of the UbiOps API, this means that the origin (domain) of the website or application you want to access the UbiOps API from needs to be whitelisted in UbiOps.
 When a request is made from an origin that is whitelisted, UbiOps will include the correct CORS headers in the request response, such that the browser of the end user can validate the request and lets it through.

-Whitelisting of origins in UbiOps is done via service users.
-When creating or updating a service user, you can specify one or multiple origins where requests are allowed to come from.
-Then, when a request is made using a token belonging to that service user, the request response has CORS headers added to it if the origin is included in the whitelist.
+Whitelisting of origins in UbiOps can be done in the projects settings.
+When creating or updating a project, you can specify one or multiple origins where requests are allowed to come from.
+Then, when a request is made for this project, the request response has CORS headers added to it if the origin is included in the whitelist.

 Note that the origin needs to be configured including the protocol, domain and port, but excluding any URL path or parameters.
 For example, the following are valid origins: